Reconstruction of the equilibrium of the plasma in a Tokamak and identification of the current density profile in real time: Conclusion

 \section{Conclusion}

 We have presented an algorithm for the identification of the current density profile in the Grad-Shafranov equation and the equilibrium reconstruction from experimental measurements in real time.
-We have shown thanks to several twin experiments that even though the unknown functions $A$ and $B$ (or $p'$ and $ff'$) taken separately might not be always exactly identified the resulting mean current density and safety factor seem to be always well identified.
+We have shown thanks to several twin experiments that even though the unknown functions $A$ and $B$ (or $p'$ and $ff'$) taken separately might not be always exactly identified the resulting averaged current density and safety factor seem to be always well identified.
 We have also shown that the use of internal polarimetric measurements improves the quality of the identification but is still not enough to perfectly identify both $A$ and $B$.
 Finally we have introduced the software Equinox in which this methodology is developed.
+This work constitutes a step towards the real-time control of the safety factor and of the averaged current density profile in a Tokamak plasma which will be essential in nuclear fusion reactors.